Pine Furniture From Brazil: Importer Guide

 The main requirement on the buyer's side is volume: the economics work at full container quantities.
 If you're buying a container or more per order, Brazil is worth including in your sourcing shortlist.

-Export Brazil Pine works as a direct agent connecting importers and distributors to established furniture manufacturers in southern Brazil.
-We coordinate quotations, specifications, quality control, and export documentation — so you get the product you need without managing multiple factory contacts.
+Interested in sourcing pine furniture from Brazil?
+Export Brazil Pine works directly alongside established furniture factories in Paraná and Santa Catarina.
+We handle the full process — quotations, spec confirmation, quality control, and export documentation — so you receive the product you need without managing multiple factory contacts.
+Browse our collections: Pine Furniture · Solid Wood Panels Request a catalogue and pricing →

 Get a quote